OpenMined/PySyft/docs/source/guides/data-owner/03-join-network.rst

    # run this cell
    sy.networks

 You can now choose the network that suits best your needs.
-We chose '**UN PET Lab Network**', but you can change it with any other available.
+We chose **OpenMined Testnet**, but you can change it with any other available network.

 Step 4: Connect to the Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We will now connect to a network.
 You can connect to it with authorized credentials or as a Guest user.
 If you connect as a Guest user, you get limited privileges.

-Connecting to a network can be done via it's name or it's URL.
+Connecting to a network can be done via it's name/URL/index in the above list.

 ::

    In:

    # run this cell
-   network_client = sy.networks["UN PET Lab Network"]
+   network_client = sy.networks[0]

 On successful login, the `network_client` will contain an authenticated client to the network.